 Selina checked in the mirror and smoothed the long skirt of her black lace dress.
-It wasn’t exactly easy to clean, but she knew he’d like the way the black bustier peeked through the lace.
+It wasn’t exactly easy to clean, but she knew he’d like it.
 She’d been with Damian Salvadori for over a month and still felt slightly anxious when she was about to see him.
 Isabella called it butterflies.
 Apparently, it was a good thing.

 Her nieces had given her their blessing to date this Interpol agent and wolf shifter.
 She had to admit, he was like no other man she’d ever met.
 He made her very happy.
 In so many wonderful ways…